 Bribery can happen in many different spheres of influence.
 In the sporting world, for example, one boxer might offer another a payoff to "throw" (deliberately lose) an important fight.
 Or a gambler may offer to pay a basketball player to "shave" points off the score so a team loses by more points.

 In the corporate arena, a company could bribe employees of a rival company for recruitment services.
-It's important to note that even when public officials are involved, a bribe does not need to be harmful to the public interest in order to be illegal.
+It's important to note that even when public officials are involved, a bribe doesn't need to be harmful to the public interest in order to be illegal.
 Depending on the jurisdiction, a conviction can result in a fine and/or prison time.

 The Foreign Corrupt Practices Act in 1977 makes it unlawful for a United States citizen, as well as certain foreign issuers of securities, to pay a foreign official in order to obtain business with any person.
 In 1998 a provision to the Act was added which applies to any foreign firms or foreign-born persons who take any act in furtherance of a corrupt payment while in the United States.

-An alleged act of bribery could result in charges in a wide variety of courts, and the evidence or statements that come out in one court might be used against you in another.
+An alleged act of bribing someone could result in charges in a wide variety of courts, and the evidence or statements that come out in one court might be used against you in another.
 As such, an organized and forward-looking strategy for defense should be developed.
-Contact a qualified, local defense attorney today to learn more.
+Contact a qualified, local criminal defense attorney today to learn more.